crashoverride777/swifty-receipt-validator/README.md

 ### Add import (if using cocoaPods or SwiftPackageManager)

-- Add the import statement to your swift file(s) when you installed via cocoa pods
+- Add the import statement to your swift file(s) when you installed via cocoa pods or SwiftPackageManager

 ```swift
 import SwiftyReceiptValidator